youmi-zym/youmi-zym.github.io/_posts/2018-07-04-phd_thesis.md

 My thesis presents contributions to the field of computer vision, the science which enables machines to see.
 A brief summary of the substantive in my thesis is:

-1. End-to-end machine learning is more efficient and effective than hand-engineering algorithms for complex computer vision tasks.
+1. Machine learning is more efficient and effective than hand-engineering algorithms for complex computer vision tasks.
 2. I show how to build end-to-end deep learning models for an array of computer vision problems: [semantic segmentation](https://arxiv.org/abs/1511.00561), [instance segmentation](https://arxiv.org/abs/1705.07115), [depth prediction](https://arxiv.org/abs/1705.07115), [localisation](https://www.cv-foundation.org/openaccess/content_iccv_2015/papers/Kendall_PoseNet_A_Convolutional_ICCV_2015_paper.pdf), [stereo vision](https://arxiv.org/pdf/1703.04309.pdf) and [video scene understanding](/media/papers/alex_kendall_phd_thesis_compressed.pdf).
-3. With limited data and compute, end-to-end learning models can benefit from explicitly modelling structure of the world with geometry and modelling uncertainty to know what they don't know.
+3. With limited data and compute, deep learning models can benefit from explicitly modelling structure of the world with geometry and modelling uncertainty to know what they don't know.

 <video autoplay loop>
   <source src="/assets/images/research/multitask_scene_understanding.mp4" type="video/mp4">